amitmajumdar10/Sales-Order-Analytics-Report-Dashboard/sales-dashboard/README.md

 # Sales Order Dashboard

-A comprehensive sales analytics dashboard built with React and Express.js that provides real-time insights into order data with advanced filtering capabilities.
+A comprehensive sales analytics dashboard for Salesforce B2C Commerce Cloud order data analysis, built with React and Express.js that provides real-time insights into order data with advanced filtering capabilities.
+Under the hood, the application uses Salesforce B2C Commerce Cloud APIs to pull order data from a Salesforce B2C Commerce Instance.

+**Note:** This dashboard is designed for custom analytics and is not a replacement for CCAC (Reports and Dashboards).

 ## Features